 The Teal Pumpkin Project

-Has anyone been wondering about the teal-colored pumpkins that keeping popping up everywhere?
+Has anyone been wondering about the teal-colored pumpkins that keep popping up everywhere?
 We've got the answer!

 When I began teaching in the mid-1980s, child food allergies were a relatively rare issue in schools.
 In fact, it wasn’t until the late 1990s that the school I was in began to alter policy to account for the fact that we had students with serious food allergies, and I can remember the first school Halloween party—probably around the year 2000—where we were not allowed to bring candy that contained peanuts!